klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 - What http status codes do you know by heart?
   - 400 Bad Request, 401 Unauthorized, 403 Forbidden, 200 Success, 300 Redirect, 404 Not Found, 422 Unprocessable Entity, 500 Internal Server Error, 501 Not Implemented, 502 Bad Gateway

+- What is the difference between TCP and UDP protocols?
+  - TCP waits for confirmation of delivered data, UDP does not.

+## If has Linux background

+- What is sudo
+  - Executes next command as administrator

+- What is chmod 777 command in Linux
+  - chmod changes what kind of users can read/write/execute the file.
+777 is usually a very bad idea since it gives full access to the file to guest users who may, for example, have connected via samba

+- What is ssh
+  - A command that lets you remotely connect to a linux server to execute terminal commands.

 ## General programming questions (13 questions)

 - What is the difference between data structures: Set and List?